dotnet/docs-maui/docs/fundamentals/windows.md

 ::: moniker-end

-These properties, with the exception of the `Overlays` property, are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+These properties, with the exception of the `Overlays` property, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 <!-- Todo: Is/will Title be shown on desktop platforms? -->